isomerpages/moe-methodistgirlssch/_secondary-cca/Visual and Performing Arts/Handbell Ensemble.md

         - Organise bonding activities / game / self-initiated VIA for Handbell members<br>
         <br>
         Training Group Leaders and Assistant Training Group Leader:<br>
-        - Develop the members&rsquo; passion for Handbell ringing<br>
+        - Develop the members’ passion for Handbell ringing<br>
         - Train and lead the self-practice sessions<br>
         - Do note assignments<br>
       - Work with the Instructor and teachers on the weekly training program</td>